RS-DAT/JupyterDaskOnSLURM/user-guide.md

 ### Running

-You can run Jupyter Lab on the remote server using:
+You can run Jupyter Lab on the remote server by running the following command on your local system:

 ```shell
 python runJupyterDaskOnSLURM.py --uid <UID> --mode run